The Tuckernuck Insider’s Guide to Washington, DC

 The Riggs (Penn Quarter)

-The Salamander
+The Salamander (The Wharf)

 Located along the Southwest waterfront, The Salamander features beautiful rooms, spacious suites, and the city’s finest spa and largest meeting and event space.
 This property was formerly The Mandarin Oriental, and it’s a great place to stay and be right near the monuments!

-The Ritz (Georgetown)
+The Ritz-Carlton (Georgetown)

 The Conrad (CityCenter)

 The Conrad’s convenient downtown location makes it a great option for anyone traveling to DC for work.
-Cool interiors, welcoming service, and a fun rooftop bar are worth experiencing whether you’re staying there or not.
+Cool interiors, welcoming service, and a fun rooftop bar are worth experiencing whether you’re staying here or not.
 Fun fact: we did a photo shoot here with our CEO Jocelyn!

 The Poppy (Georgetown)

-The St. Regis
+The St. Regis (Downtown)

-Intercontinental (The Wharf)
+InterContinental (The Wharf)

-The Intercontinental offers unbelievable water views in a popular location.
+The InterContinental offers unbelievable water views in a popular location.
 Staying here lets you stop by The Anthem for a concert, visit several restaurants and bars, and easily get to Navy Yard and Capitol Hill.

 Where to Eat: Coffee / Grab & Go